OutSystems/docs-odc/src/eap/architecture/intro.md

 #### Platform to Runtime

-In addition to storing the application container image in the Elastic Container Registry (ECR), the Build Service passes it to the Application Deployment service on the specified Runtime stage for deployment.
-The Application Deployment service coordinates the deployment of the application container to the cluster.
+In addition to storing the application container image in the Elastic Container Registry (ECR), the Build Service passes it to the specified Runtime stage for deployment.

 The idea of "Build once, deploy anywhere"—the build process not making strong assumptions about the environment the application is to be deployed into—is a foundational part of the **continuous delivery** approach to software development.